intelligence38000/android-docs/src/pages/maps/overview/index.md

 }
 ```

-_Note: You might have mismatching gradle dependencies once you add the Mapbox Maps SDK for Android.
+_Note: You might have mismatching Gradle dependencies once you add the Mapbox Maps SDK for Android.
 Don't forget that you can use `exclude group` like below, to remove certain dependencies:_

 ```
 implementation ('com.mapbox.mapboxsdk:mapbox-android-sdk:{{constants.MAP_SDK_VERSION }}'){
     exclude group: 'group_name', module: 'module_name'
 }
 ```
 Additionally, running `gradle app_module_name_here:dependencies` in your command line will print a list of dependencies. `./gradlew app:dependencies` works if you have a Gradle wrapper.
 They are helpful for troubleshooting nimble Gradle configurations when various libraries are included in a single project.
-You can see the dependencies that specific libaries are bringing and where conflicts might be happening.
+You can see the dependencies that specific libraries are bringing and where conflicts might be happening.

 ### 2. Get an access token